G-III Apparel Group (NASDAQ:GIII) Issues FY 2023 Earnings Guidance

-Several brokerages recently issued reports on GIII.
-Barclays reiterated an equal weight rating and issued a $22.00 target price on shares of G-III Apparel Group in a research note on Wednesday, June 15th.
-TheStreet raised shares of G-III Apparel Group from a c+ rating to a b- rating in a report on Friday, April 1st.
-StockNews.com cut shares of G-III Apparel Group from a buy rating to a hold rating in a report on Wednesday, June 8th.
-Telsey Advisory Group lowered their price target on shares of G-III Apparel Group from $38.00 to $30.00 and set a market perform rating on the stock in a report on Monday, March 14th.
-Finally, B. Riley lowered their price target on shares of G-III Apparel Group from $41.00 to $37.00 and set a buy rating on the stock in a report on Wednesday, June 8th.
-Three research analysts have rated the stock with a hold rating and one has issued a buy rating to the stock.
-According to MarketBeat, the company presently has an average rating of Hold and an average price target of $29.67.
+Several research analysts have recently issued reports on the stock.
+TheStreet downgraded shares of G-III Apparel Group from a b- rating to a c+ rating in a report on Tuesday.
+StockNews.com downgraded shares of G-III Apparel Group from a buy rating to a hold rating in a report on Wednesday, June 8th.
+B. Riley dropped their price objective on shares of G-III Apparel Group from $41.00 to $37.00 and set a buy rating on the stock in a report on Wednesday, June 8th.
+Telsey Advisory Group dropped their price objective on shares of G-III Apparel Group from $38.00 to $30.00 and set a market perform rating on the stock in a report on Monday, March 14th.
+Finally, Barclays restated an equal weight rating and set a $22.00 price objective on shares of G-III Apparel Group in a report on Wednesday, June 15th.
+Three research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
+According to data from MarketBeat, the stock has an average rating of Hold and a consensus target price of $29.67.

 About G-III Apparel Group (Get Rating)